KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.
 4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+5. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-5. Typo: Found `Magic Mirror` in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MagicMirror-Module-Template.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `MagicMirror-Module-Template.js`: Replace it with built-in fetch.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)